ClojureBridge/board/Thoughts towards organization structure.md

 ### Terms of Service

+Terms begin in either November or March.
 The term of service for all Board and Team members is one year.
-Terms begin in either November or March.
-The Board and Teams should stagger the term dates of their memberships so that all members of a team don’t change at once.
+After one year, members may leave anytime by their decisions.
+The Board and Teams should coordinate the term dates of their memberships so that all members of a team don’t change at once.

 Members can serve multiple consecutive terms, but we prefer that not be the norm.
 We want to prevent burnout, cultivate new leaders, and foster a resilient leadership structure.
 Having the same folks serve in the same positions ad nauseum doesn’t do that.